 Daniel is the Certification Director for the National Association of Counsel for Children.
 The ABA accredited program certifies attorneys and judges working in abuse and neglect cases as Child Welfare Law Specialists (CWLS).
 The program is one of the fastest growing legal certifications in the country, and is now open in almost every jurisdiction.
 Daniel has been with the NACC since 2003 in a variety of other program areas: membership, website & communications, and the conference.
 Outside of the office, he enjoys hiking, watching mixed martial arts, and taking his daughter Lily to play at the park.

 Title: Membership Director

-Sara is currently Membership Director at the National Association of Counsel for Children.
-She has been with the NACC since 2008.
-She is originally from the San Francisco Bay Area where she worked in Early Childhood Education, primarily with the Head Start and Early Head Start Programs.
-Sara holds an Associate's degree in Child Development from DeAnza College and a Bachelor’s degree in Psychology from the University of San Francisco.
-When not at the NACC, she can usually be found outdoors, snapping pictures, reading, or visiting the quirkier parts of the planet with her husband and two kids.
+Sara is originally from the San Francisco Bay Area.
+Prior to NACC, she worked with children and families as an administrator with the Head Start and Early Head Start Programs and as Director of Hartnell College Child Development Center.
+She holds a BA in psychology from the University of San Francisco and a MA in early childhood education from the University of Colorado Denver.
+When not at the NACC, she can usually be found outdoors, snapping pictures, reading, or visiting the quirkier parts of the planet with family and friends.

 Title: Programs Coordinator

 Amanda is the Programs Coordinator for the NACC.
 She is a Denver native and summa cum laude graduate from the University of Colorado Denver, where she received her bachelor’s degree in communication.
 She also holds certificates in mediation and public relations, has been recognized as both a Gorniak and Puksta Fellowship scholar, and is a recipient of the Lael Porter Community Service Award.
 Her work outside of the office includes service on the auxiliary board for Family HomeStead, teaching inmates at a local correctional facility, and is the founder and director of the Colorado Prison Arts Festival.